-How to Clean and Maintain an Offset Smoker
+How to Clean and Maintain an Offset Grill?

-Every offset smoker is different.
+Every offset grill is different.
 While all require maintenance checks, some need more periodic checking and repairs.
-Before cleaning and venturing into maintaining your offset smoker, it is important that you read and understand that part of the Owner’s Manual.
+Before cleaning and venturing into maintaining your grill, it is important that you read and understand that part of the Owner’s Manual.

-- Seasoning your new offset smoker is the first ever cleaning job you will be doing.
-All offset smokers need to be seasoned prior to initial use to get rid of all the dust, dirt and chemicals used during the product products.
-If you do not season your new offset smoker all the contaminants that came with it may mix with your food.
+- Seasoning your new smoker is the first-ever cleaning job you will be doing.
+All smokers need to be seasoned prior to initial use to get rid of all the dust, dirt and chemicals used during the product products.
+If you do not season your new smoker all the contaminants that came with it may mix with your food.

 - Rub cooking oil on the cooking surfaces of the smoker and heat it to about 2500 Cooking oil does not only clean the smoker but also provides a protective layer to prevent rusting.

-- Clean the external parts of the offset smoker with soapy water and make sure to dry it out before storing.
+- Clean the external parts of the smoker with soapy water and make sure to dry it out before storing it.

 If you are storing your smoker outdoors, make sure to but a protecting covering.

-The search for the best offset smoker 2018 is over.
-Included in this list are the best offset smokers in different categories including different cooking methods that can be done in each offset smoker.
+The search for the good offset smoker 2018 is over.
+Included in this list are the best offset grills in different categories including different cooking methods that can be done in each smoker.